raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

-# Lesson 6 - Quicksort
+# Visualising Sorting With Python 6 - Quicksort

-- The Quicksort algorithm uses recursion and is a very efficient way of sorting a list.
-- Given a list such as:
+The quicksort algorithm uses recursion and is a very efficient way of sorting a list.
+Given a list such as:

 	```python
 	[39, 30, 45, 33, 20, 61, 36, 5, 31, 64, 22, 10, 21, 25, 80, 86, 63, 27, 85, 2, 71, 4, 5]
 	```

-- Sorting this list can be achieved by using a *divide and conquer* technique.
-That is, breaking the problem up into a smaller problems.
+sorting this list can be achieved by using a *divide and conquer* technique, breaking the problem up into smaller problems.

 - First you need to choose a single item from the list.
-It doesn't matter which one, so pick a random item - `22`.
-This is called the *pivot*
+It doesn't matter which one, so pick a random item: `22`.
+This is called the *pivot*.

 - Now you create three empty lists.
-The first list will hold all values less than `22` and the second list will hold the value `22` and the third will hold values greater than `22`
+The first list will hold all values less than `22`, the second list will hold the value `22`, and the third will hold values greater than `22`:

 	```python
 	small = [20, 5, 10, 21, 2, 4, 5]